andre-st/goodreads-toolbox/t/README.md

 | Essential Goals                  | Why
 |----------------------------------|-------------------------------------
 | Monetary costs &#8815; PC+Internet | Solo-developer non-profit side-project; Out of scope: distributed scraping with unique IP addresses (request throttling); we can easily wait for results
 | Correctness                      | Worst case: wasted computer time, missed book discovery opportunities, too many annoying/useless emails (recentrated)
 | Unattendability                  | Scraping can take hours: allow people leaving the computer/process or running the toolbox on a remote computer/server
 | Fault-tolerance                  | Scraping can take hours: expect Internet connection issues, Goodreads has exceptions and is sometimes over capacity or in maintenance mode, invalid dates, ...; supports unattendability goal (FT is not high availability)
 | Resumability                     | Scraping can take hours: allow intentional breaks, expect program or computer crashes, power issues -- we don't want to start from the beginning
 | Testability                      | Scraping the Goodreads website expects stable HTML/JS-parts and we cannot know in advance when and where changes will occur (long-term failure).
 So regular and throughout (i.e., automated) testing is needed.
 | Repair Turnaround Time           | Scraping can take hours: shouldn't impact regular debugging too much
 | Ease of use on UNIX systems      | Out of scope: Windows, GUIs, Browser-Addons, SaaS too much effort, although it would increase potential user base
 | Learnability                     | Many program options and functions (libs), you cannot remember everything
-| Integrity                          | Users on GR might try to abuse our programs or other programs (reading our outputs) by saving rogue strings in reviews, usernames etc
+| Integrity                        | Users on GR might try to abuse our programs or other programs (reading our outputs) by saving rogue strings in reviews, usernames etc (XSS)

 [List of possible goals...](https://en.wikipedia.org/wiki/List_of_system_quality_attributes)